eclipse-vertx/vert.x/manual.md

         req.response.sendFile "webroot/$file"
     }.listen(8080)

 It's as simple as that!

-*There is a caveat here.
-When running vert.x outside a verticle you don't have the isolation benefits that a verticle brings, so you will need to be more careful about sharing state between different event loops.*
+The api documentation (JavaDoc and GroovyDoc) is [here](http://vertx.io/docs.html).
+Also please take a look at the core manual for Java or Groovy to see full documentation on how to use the API.

 ## Concepts in vert.x